Get Ahead and Prepare for First Semester

 Install Oracle VirtualBox

 - Download VirtualBox from Oracle and install it.
-Use version 4.3.28 to match what we are using at the College this year.
+Use version 6.0.10 to match what we are using in first semester this year.
 There are newer versions available but you should try to install the same version of software we are using if possible to reduce your headaches.

 - To download the product click on the link in the line that reads: Windows Host - x86/AMD64.